Nixon's remarks against Indians reflect his 'vulgarity', 'racism', say former diplomats | Law-Order

 Nixon's remarks against Indians reflect his 'vulgarity', 'racism', say former diplomats

-Former US president Richard Nixon’s disparaging remarks on Indians, revealed in newly declassified White House tapes, reflect his "vulgarity" and "racism" as well as his anti-India stance driven by his preference for Pakistan, say former Indian diplomats.
-While former foreign minister Natwar Singh labelled the 37th president of the United States a “third-rate” human being, former diplomat Mani Shankar Aiyar termed him “uncivilised” and former Indian ambassador to the US Meera Shankar recalled his animus with Indira Gandhi.
-They also spoke of Nixon being outwitted and out-maneuvered by Gandhi.
+“Third-rate”, “uncivilised”, “vulgar” and “racist”.
+Those were some of the epithets former Indian diplomats used on Saturday to describe former US president Richard Nixon after his disparaging remarks on Indians were revealed in newly declassified White House tapes.
+The comments reflect his anti-India stance driven by his preference for Pakistan, they said.
+In a scathing response to the remarks made by the 37th president of the United States in 1971, former foreign minister Natwar Singh, former diplomat Mani Shankar Aiyar and former Indian ambassador to the US Meera Shankar also spoke of him being outwitted and out-maneuvered by Gandhi.

 The “newly declassified trove of tapes provides startling evidence of the bigotry” voiced by Nixon, who was president from 1969 to 1974, and his national security advisory Henry Kissinger, Princeton professor Gary Bass has revealed in The New York Times.
 Asked about Nixon's remarks, Natwar Singh said Nixon’s language reflected "his vulgarity and racism".
 "Richard Nixon was a third-rate human being and his entire record shows that and also the manner in which he was dismissed," Singh told PTI, referring to the Watergate scandal that led to Nixon's resignation.